This was written as a creative essay tongue-in-cheek:

 “Absolutely no rental cars,” read the sign, “ 4 wheel drive vehicles only.
 Vehicles traveling uphill have the right-of way.”

 “Feel the burn!”
-I said stepping to the side to catch a glimpse of Kaluahine Falls plunging off the cliff face in to t
+I said stepping to the side to catch a glimpse of Kaluahine Falls plunging off the cliff face in to the surf.
+“Wow.”

 The paved road ended at the bottom in a wet marsh, then switched back to reveal some rental cars that had dared to make the journey.
 They were flipped over and burned by the locals in retribution for the drivers not reading the sign.